-- (1) the firm not hire back 10% of occupation p workers in l+2 or l+3 - (2) the firm not shrink to half of it's l size between l and l+3 - (3) the firm is not in a food, cleaning, security, logistics, or temporary help industry
+- (1) the firm not hire back 10% of occupation p workers in l + 2 or l + 3 - (2) the firm not shrink to half of it's l size between l and l+3 - (3) the firm is not in a food, cleaning, security, logistics, or temporary help industry

 Restriction (1) requires that the events be permanent, rather than temporary layoffs.
 Restriction (2) requires the firm survives, meaning these events are not mass layoffs or firm deaths.
-Restriction (3) requires the firm not be in a firm that would be providing outsourced labor, such as temporary help firms.
+Restriction (3) requires the firm not be in a firm that would be providing outsourced labor, such as temporary help firms.19 there is no similar aggregating process for non-FCSL workers.
+In practice, this allows for more events-this definition picks up instances of firms laying off their glass or building cleaners (beruf - 934) but not vehicle cleaners (beruf - 936).
+Pooling only FCSL occupations does not materially impact the results.

 This definition identifies 279 OL outsourcing events between 2001 and 2009 in 225 firms.
-These events are fairly wide ranging, and include low-wage FCSL occupations such as cooks, cleaners, etc., manufacturing occupations such as upholsters, and other service occupations, such as health insurance professionals.
+These events are fairly wide ranging, and include low-wage FCSL occupations such as cooks, cleaners, etc., manufacturing occupations such as upholsters, and other service occupations, such as health insurance professionals.20